Yesh Atid: History

 In early 2010, speculation arose in the Israeli media concerning the possibility that Israeli journalist and television figure Yair Lapid, who at the time worked as a news anchor at Channel 2, would end his career in journalism and begin a career in Israeli politics.
 Initially, Lapid dismissed these reports.
 The Knesset initiated legislation to lessen the influx of Israeli journalists running for a position by prohibiting them as candidates in the first year after they ended their journalism careers.
 Despite widespread interest in Lapid, he declined to be interviewed.

 He gained support through social networks, primarily his Facebook page.
 Among his official announcements, Lapid said he would not join Kadima or the Israeli Labor Party.
 In addition, Lapid announced that he would work to change the system of government, have all Israelis conscripted to serve time in the army, and would work to change the Israeli matriculation program.
 In early January 2012, Lapid officially announced that he would quit journalism in order to enter politics, and that he would lead a new party.

 In April 2012, the proposed new party was reported to be named "Atid".
 Lapid said that the party would not have any members who were legislators or Members of Knesset (MKs).
 On 29 April, Lapid registered his party as "Yesh Atid", after the name "Atid" was rejected.
 On 1 May, the first party conference was held, in which Lapid revealed the "Lapid Program" ("תוכנית לפיד"): military service for all Israelis.
 According to the party's rules, Lapid would determine the candidates who would run for a seat in the Knesset—for he would be the one to make the final decisions on political issues—and was guaranteed the position of chairman of the party during the terms of the 19th and 20th Knessets.
 The party was capped at raising 13.5 million shekels for the 2013 Israeli legislative election.

 Lapid has said his party is different from his late father's Shinui, in part because of its diversity and its inclusion of religious figures.
 Despite this, analysts have found them somewhat similar.

 Yesh Atid presented centrist populism to its middle and upper-middle class constituency, with anti-incumbent messages and calls for cleaner politics, similar to so-called "new/centrist populist parties" that have arisen in Europe.
 Yesh Atid voters tend to have higher levels of income and education compared to the general population, and hold moderate views on economic and security issues.

-On 9 May 2021, it was reported that Lapid and Yamina leader Naftali Bennett had made major headway in the coalition talks.
-The anti-Netanyahu coalition has been described as the "Change bloc."

-After cultivating ties with liberal parties worldwide, Yesh Atid became a Liberal International partner, and in October 2021, was admitted as an observer member.